Thee Midniters: Band members

 Thee Midniters were an East LA band.
 For a brief period of time the lead singer for the group was Little Ray aka Ray Jimenez.
 In 1964, Jimenez left the group.
 Willie Garcia, aka "Little Willie G.", then took over as the lead singer.
 Garcia took obscure soul ballads such as "The Town I Live In" or "Giving Up On Love" and gave them his own special delivery.
 Garcia, after years away from the band, returned in the 1990s.
 The lead guitarist was George Dominguez, whose forte was blues rock.
 Cesar Rosas, later to gain fame as one of the leaders of Los Lobos, would stare at George on stage to see how Thee Midniters' guitarist played leads and riffs that Rosas could not figure out on his own.
 Roy Marquez played rhythm guitar.
 Trombonist Romeo Prado was the band's music arranger and was a huge influence on the overall sound of Thee Midniters.

 Thee Midniters have continued to play through the decades under the leadership and management of bassist Jimmy Espinoza and saxophonist Larry Rendon, the two original players remaining in the line-up from the original 1960s group.
-Since 2006, they have featured Greg Esparza as lead vocalist along with longtime Midniter mainstays through the years such as Bob Robles on lead guitar, Aaron Ballesteros playing drums, Bobby Navarrete on sax, Bobby Loya on trumpet, Samuel Trujillo on trumpet and valve trombone and Bob Luna playing keyboards.
+Since 2006, they have featured Gregory Esparza as lead vocalist along with longtime Midniter mainstays through the years such as Bob Robles on lead guitar, Aaron Ballesteros playing drums, Bobby Navarrete on sax, Bobby Loya on trumpet, Samuel Trujillo on trumpet and valve trombone and Bob Luna playing keyboards.
 Eddie Torres was the Producer of every original album that was recorded in the 1960s; he also designed their album covers.
 Moreover, Eddie Torres was Thee Midniters Manager for many years.